observa-skin-analysis-harleyst

 observ-analysis

-Some imaging modes can show pigmentation sitting deep in the skin weeks or months before it becomes visible on the surface.
-Patients with a clear complexion on the surface often have significant pigmentation in the deeper layers that will emerge with further sun exposure.
-This shifts the recommendation from treating what is visible now to preventing what is on its way, which is a more useful long-term approach.
+Pigmentation identified before it surfaces.
+Certain imaging modes can reveal pigmentation sitting in the deeper layers weeks or months before it becomes visible on the surface.
+Patients with a clear complexion in the mirror sometimes carry significant sub-surface pigmentation that will emerge with further sun exposure.
+This shifts the recommendation from treating what is visible now to preventing what is developing – a more clinically useful approach.

-Some imaging modes reveal redness and visible blood vessels that are not obvious to the naked eye.
-A patient presenting with general dullness sometimes has a significant vascular component driving the appearance, which responds better to a different type of treatment than a resurfacing laser.
-The scan is often what reveals that distinction.
+Vascular patterns that alter the treatment choice.
+Some modes reveal redness and visible vascularity that are not apparent to the naked eye.
+A patient presenting with general dullness sometimes has a significant vascular component driving the appearance, which responds to a different treatment entirely from a resurfacing laser.
+The scan is often what makes that distinction clear.

 Learn more